snoekiede/EsoxSolutions.ObjectPool/README.md

 ## Overview

 EsoxSolutions.ObjectPool is a high-performance, thread-safe object pool for .NET 8+ and .NET 9.
-It supports automatic return of objects, async operations, health monitoring, performance metrics, and flexible configuration.
+It supports automatic return of objects, async operations, performance metrics, and flexible configuration.
 Useful for pooling expensive resources like database connections, network clients, or reusable buffers.

 ## Features